The 2904

-The 2904, Transcontinental Motorized Vehicular Tournament of Efficiency and Endurance, known more commonly as The 2904 is an unofficial, endurance race from New York City to California.
+The 2904: Transcontinental Motorized Vehicular Tournament of Efficiency and Endurance, known commonly as The 2904 is an unofficial, endurance race from New York City to California.
 Conceived by John Ficarra, as a combination of the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash and the 24 Hours of LeMons.

 Overview

-The rules are simple: drive the 2904 mi from New York City to California for no more than $2904 including the vehicle, fuel, food, tolls, repairs, and tickets.
+The main requirement for the challenge is to drive the 2904 mi distance from New York City to California for no more than $2904 including the vehicle, fuel, food, tolls, repairs, and tickets.
 Safety equipment such as tires, mandatory exterior lights, and seat belts are exempt from the budget.

-The start is at the Redball Garage on East 31st Street in Manhattan where the original Cannonball began, and the finish has been in both San Francisco and at the Portofino Inn in Redondo Beach where the original Cannonball finished.
+The start is at the Redball Garage on East 31st Street in Manhattan where the original Cannonball began, and the finish has been at both Classic Cars West in San Francisco and at the Portofino Inn in Redondo Beach where the original Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash finished.

 History

 Conceived by John Ficarra, The 2904 arose as a response to the high-end “lifestyle” automotive rallies such as Bullrun and Gumball 3000.
 It also serves as a response to the high-dollar coast to coast record attempts by Alexander Roy, as well as drawing inspiration from endurance events like The 24 Hours of LeMons and the original Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash.